-Box Marking is the second of three phases of Sysudoku Basic.
-It follows the slink marking bypass, with the task of posting to the grid two types of candidates used, but not written in the bypass: box slinks and aligned triples.
-A box slink is a pair of candidates forming a strong link because they are the only candidates of their value in the box.
+The primary mission of the second of three phases of Sysudoku Basic, box marking, is to add box slinks and aligned triples to the grid.
+Two candidates in a box are strongly linked when they are the only candidates of their value in the box.
 An aligned triple is three candidates of the same value occupying the intersection of a box and a line and the only candidates of that value in the box.

 In the bypass, aligned box slinks and aligned triples join clues as “sweepers” in dublexes and crosshatches.
-In box marking, we mark them for use in advanced solving.
-In doing so, we often spot combinations of pencil marks that imply more clues, and more slinks, and sometimes a collapse of the puzzle into a solution.
+Box marking highlights them as a visual aid in solving.
+Combinations of pencil marks of different values become more explicit with box and line marking, sometimes creating more clues and subsets.

 An aligned triple is marked as a candidate in three aligned cells of the box.
 If the intersecting line is a row, the three candidates are centered on the bottom edge of the cell; if a column, the right edge of the cell.